emteknetnz/user-auditor/README.md

 `php packagist.php silverstripe,silverstripe-themes,cwp,symbiote,dnadesign,tractorcow,bringyourownideas,colymba,hafriedlander,lekoala,undefinedoffset,asyncphp`

 - `organisation1,...` comma seperated list of the the organisations you want to audit e.g. silverstripe,dnadesign
-- `includeUnsupported` optional param - if any truthy value present then will include unsupported packages in the report

 ## Shred